What's Hot to Buy, What's Not in July

 - Paint: While you’re updating your décor and appliances, why not slap a fresh coat of paint on the walls?

 - Swimwear: Summer isn’t over yet, but it may as well be for retail stores.
 Take advantage of July’s clearance racks and stock up on swimsuits, flip flops, and warm-weather clothes.
 Even if you already went on your beach vacation, buy the next size up for your kids to wear next year.
 Look for discounts in the 40-70% range.

-Did you know: July is traditionally one of the slower months for clothing and apparel sales, so stores will be using slashing prices to encourage reluctant buyers.
+Did you know: July is traditionally one of the slower months for clothing and apparel sales, so stores will be slashing prices to encourage reluctant buyers.

 What Not to Buy

 - School Supplies: It may be tempting to get ahead of the game and check off your kids’ school supply lists, but you’ll likely be paying full price for these purchases throughout July.
-With just a little patience, you’ll find the best time to buy school supplies is still mid to late August, when stores are all competing for the same consumer dollars.
+With just a little patience, you’ll find the best time to buy school supplies is still mid to late August, when stores are competing for the same consumer dollars.

 - Laptops: Hold off on buying a laptop.
 July can be a good time for purchasing a desktop computer since manufacturers want to offload old models to make way for new ones, but laptops are treated like back-to-school supplies.
 It's best to wait until August or the fall when competition between laptop manufacturers can be fierce – resulting in steep discounts for you.

 - Patio Furniture and Grills: If you’re not picky, wait just one more month to get a deal on patio furniture or a grill.
 While retailers will start discounting these items around the Fourth of July, as they get anxious about making space for next season’s merchandise, the deeper price breaks don’t come until later in the summer.
 Just think about how great your new setup will be next year.
 If you can’t wait that long, definitely get out to take advantage of the Fourth of July sales - retailers will discount select sets by as much as 60% for the holiday sales event.